teocci/GlassfishServer/README.md

   ```

 ## 7. Run Glassfish
   Finally we have come to where we wanted.
 We have installed, secured and configured our Glassfish installation.
-Bash commands:
+Here are the commands:

   ```
   #starting glassfish